Realism Research Philosophy

 Realism in Business Research

-Realism is widely used in business and management research because business environments involve both objective structures and subjective human experiences.
+Realism is widely used in business and management research because organisations involve both objective structures and subjective human experiences.

 Advantages and Limitations

-One of the main strengths of realism is its balanced approach between objectivity and subjectivity.
-Unlike positivism, which focuses mainly on measurable facts, or interpretivism, which focuses mainly on subjective meanings, realism attempts to examine both observable events and the deeper social, organisational, and contextual factors influencing those events.
+One of the greatest strengths of realism is its balanced perspective.
+Rather than focusing exclusively on measurable facts or subjective interpretations, realism seeks to understand both observable events and the deeper mechanisms that generate them.

-Additional important advantage of realism is its flexibility.
-Realist researchers can combine quantitative and qualitative methods depending on the nature of the research problem.
-This makes realism particularly useful for studying complex organisational environments where multiple factors interact simultaneously.
+Another important advantage is methodological flexibility.
+Realist researchers can combine qualitative and quantitative methods when appropriate, making realism particularly useful for studying complex organisational environments.

 Realism in the Age of AI and Digital Research

-Realism has become increasingly important in the age of AI, big data, and digital transformation because modern business environments involve both objective technological systems and subjective human interpretation of those systems.
+Realism has become increasingly relevant in the age of artificial intelligence, big data, digital transformation, and algorithmic decision-making because modern organisations operate within environments where both objective systems and human interpretations matter.

-For example, AI-powered management systems may objectively influence productivity, performance measurement, and decision-making processes.
-However, employees may interpret these technologies very differently depending on trust, organisational culture, technological experience, and perceptions of fairness.
-Similarly, algorithmic decision-making systems may appear objective, while still being influenced by hidden biases within training data or organisational assumptions.
+For example, AI-powered performance management systems may objectively influence productivity, efficiency, and decision-making processes.
+However, employees may experience those systems very differently depending on organisational culture, trust levels, technological literacy, and perceptions of fairness.

 When to Use Realism Research Philosophy